-posted by Guest Blogger - Orsolya Kiss-Toth | 0 Comments
+posted by Guest Blogger - Orsolya Kiss-Toth | 2 Comments

-Budapest has lots to offer not only for daytime sightseeing but also when it comes to night life.
+Budapest has lots to offer, not only for daytime sightseeing but also when it comes to night life.
 A variety of bars, clubs and entertainment venues open their doors for revellers to party the night away.
 But what makes Budapest's bars different from other bars around the world?
 Orsolya Kiss-Toth’s answer would be ruin bars and she recommends some of her favourites below.
 You can get more insider tips on Budapest Secrets and the Budapest Secrets Facebook page.

-Ruin bars are a trend that started to emerge in Budapest about 15 years ago and have become increasingly popular amongst locals and tourists.
-More and more frequently in every big city instead of renovating old buildings they are being abandoned and torn down to build modern high rise apartment blocks, office buildings and shopping centres, destroying its personality.
+Ruin bars are a trend that started to emerge in Budapest about 15 years ago and have become increasingly popular amongst locals and tourists alike.
+As is so typical in big cities, instead of preservation, old buildings are being abandoned and torn down to make way for modern high rise apartment blocks, office buildings and shopping centres, destroying its personality.

-Address: 14.
-Kazinczy utca, District 7 of Budapest.
+Fogashaz 51.
+Akacfa utca, District 7 of Budapest.

 Puder is in another tourist hot spot at Raday utca and neighbours one of Budapest's Michelin star restaurants, Costes.
 It also acts as an art gallery and is home to many cultural events.
 Exhibitions from emerging artists decorate the walls while creative theatre performances entertain visitors.
-Enjoy a few drinks and food while listening to DJs spinning quality music in the cosy indoors or sit out on a warm summer’s night and watch the passers-by on the busy Raday utca.
+Enjoy a few drinks and food while listening to DJs spinning quality music in the cosy indoors area or sit out on a warm summer’s night and watch the passers-by on the busy Raday utca.

-Nyereg is a bit different from typical ruin bars.
-It's in Budapest's City Park and not far from the busy city centre.
-It has an outdoor beer garden with a beautiful view of the park and the lake.
-The seating area right next to the bar is very unique.
-Visitors can sit on saddles mounted on bar stools right next to the bar area and enjoy homemade lemonade, a pint of beer or snacks.
+Nyereg is a little bit special, what with it being located in Budapest's City Park with all its beautiful surroundings.
+Most spectacularly, it has a beautiful view of the park and the lake from its beer garden.
+The seating area right next to the bar is pretty memorable too, visitors can sit on saddles mounted on bar stools right next to the bar area and enjoy homemade lemonade, a pint of beer or snacks.

 All this would make you wonder what makes this place a ruin bar.
 The ivy covered building at Nyereg is one of the City Park's oldest buildings that used to be an artesian bath.
-These thermal wells marked the way for the emergence of the neighbouring Szechenyi Bath, one of Europe's largest spa thermal complex.
+These thermal wells paved the way for the emergence of the neighbouring Szechenyi Bath, one of Europe's largest spa thermal complex.